How Much Does A Cash Register Cost?

 Cash register costs vary from model to model depending on their feature set.
 You should invest in one that’s equipped to handle all of your point-of-sale needs.

-Smaller businesses like independent book shops or food service vehicles might not need laser scanners or thousands of PLUs.
+Smaller businesses like independent bookshops or food service vehicles might not need laser scanners or thousands of PLUs.
 For these kinds of businesses, a basic machine is probably a better bet.

-Next Steps: Cash Registers vs POS Systems
+Cash Registers vs POS Systems

 Questions to ask before you buy: